 The STARS Enhanced School Assistance Program (ESAP) is an in-school mental health treatment program.
 It was created in 2016 to serve the needs of students seeking a higher level of support than STARS typically provided through our traditional Student Assistance Program (SAP).
+Our model is person-centered and based on evidence-based therapeutic practices that are responsive to the particular needs of the students.
 Through ESAP, students in grades K–12 are able to access confidential mental health services on-site in their own school environment, during school hours.

 Program Referral and Eligibility